calumjs/gpt-auto-blog-writer/README.md

 ## Clone your blog
 Start here: https://vercel.com/new/calumjs-projects/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel%2Fnext.js%2Ftree%2Fcanary%2Fexamples%2Fblog-starter&project-name=blog-starter&repository-name=blog-starter

+This will deploy your blog with Vercel (free).
+Don't worry, you don't need to touch the blog repo unless you want to update your blog manually.
+The auto blog writer will write posts for you, so to get started there is no need to clone the blog repo locally.

 ## Usage:
 1. **Set the required environment variables in the `appsettings.json` file or in the `appsettings.Development.json` file for development.**